-What Does The Slide Door Light On Honda Odyssey Mean?
+What Does The Slide Door Light On the Honda Odyssey Mean?

 Immediate repair is recommended but not required.
 You can still drive your car and access it through the driver’s door but the light will wear your battery in a few days.